climatepolicyradar/data-access/.github/pull_request_template.md

 Please describe the tests that you added to verify your changes.

-## Reviewer Checklist

-- [ ] The PR represents a single feature (small drive-by fixes are also ok)
-- [ ] The PR includes tests that are sufficient for the level of risk
-- [ ] The code is sufficiently commented, particularly in hard-to-understand areas
-- [ ] Any required documentation updates have been made
-- [ ] Any TODOs added are captured in future tickets
-- [ ] No FIXMEs remain

 ## Before submitting

 <!-- Please complete this checklist BEFORE submitting your PR to speed along the review process. -->